Jamesits/Jamesits/README.md

 Fun fact #2: Relative URLs don't work in your profile page.

 <!-- footnotes -->
-[^1]: Provided by 3rd party service [GitHub Profile Summary Cards](https://github-profile-summary-cards.vercel.app), whose source code is at [vn7n24fzkq/github-profile-summary-cards](https://github.com/vn7n24fzkq/github-profile-summary-cards).
+[^1]: Provided by 3rd party service [GitHub Profile Summary Cards](https://github-profile-summary-cards.vercel.app) ([source](https://github.com/vn7n24fzkq/github-profile-summary-cards)).
 The availability and authenticity of information in this section is not guaranteed.